Hashir-Jamil/LongBox/LOG.md

 ## Sunday, February 11th, 2024

-    Hashir: Refactoring & Reorganizing packages & business logic classes.
+    Hashir: Refactoring & Reorganizing packages & business logic classes to correct the architecture in accordance to that presented by the professor in the latest lecture.
 Making DAO and Repository Interfaces for clean data access.

 ## Monday, February 12th, 2024

     Group meeting: ended/concluded ITR01-associated sprint on JIRA and assigned new user stories to move forward to next sprint for ITR2/Deliverable1
-    Hashir: finished story for user to add a comic book to the stub database.
+    Hashir: finished story for user to add a comic book to the stub database (this took 3 user story points due to the other tasks needed to be done to correct the architecture and to build up the project's other pieces anticipated for deliverable 2 (e.g. database api, gradle build system, hibernate ORM framework, postgresql connection).

 ## Wednesday, February 14th, 2024

-    Hashir: Implemented user story for personal profile view and tabular view of all repository items.
+    Hashir: Implemented user story for personal profile view and tabular view of all repository items (both stories took 2 points each).
     Eric: Fully refactored comic book contents.
 Includes not genres, artists, and issue number.
 Refactored other files dependent on this change.

 ## Thursday, February 15th, 2024

     Ahan: Refactored Authentication page for better redability.
 My initial estimate to complete each of my user stories was off a bit as I decided it would be better to focus on login and registration page simultaneously.
 I was also learning about concepts on the go, and that made the estimate time to go from 3 days to approximately 5 days.
 After the coding was done, I started with white box testing and then went ahead and refactored the code, changed a library and changed how the system was interacting with the stubDB, that were earlier not working as inteded.
-    Hashir: Implemented search for individual comic book story.
+    Hashir: Implemented search for individual comic book story (this took 2 points).
+In addition many refactors of the code were performed and reviewed to ensure everything works smoothly.
     Eric: Added basic test cases for ComicCollectionPanel and uploaded more comics to the repository.
 Also fully finished implementing sorting for JTable in ComicCollection

 ## Firday, February 16th, 2024

-	Eric: Added searchability to ComicCollectionPanel, user can now navigate to a comic page either through the search bar or clicking on a series' title name from the JTable
+    Eric: Added searchability to ComicCollectionPanel, user can now navigate to a comic page either through the search bar or clicking on a series' title name from the JTable.
+    Hashir: Reviewed and editted documentation to be submitted for ITR01 and branched the main trunk into an ITRO1 trunk.